Contact Information

 Professor Erlen was Curator of the History of Medicine Collection of the Falk Library at the University of Pittsburgh School of Medicine.
 As Adjunct Assistant Professor, he taught history of medicine on the undergraduate, graduate, and health sciences campuses of the University of Pittsburgh.
 He served on the American Osler Society's Board of Governors from 2012-2022.
 He was Secretary/Treasurer of the Reynolds Society for almost 40 years.

-You can reach us at cfreynoldsmhs@gmail.com, or on Facebook or Twitter/X (@cfrmedhistory).
+You can reach us at cfreynoldsmhs@gmail.com, or on Facebook (@cfrmedhistory).
+Our Twitter/X account is no longer active.